Uproar over Biden classified documents report carries echoes of 2016 Clinton email case

 Hur, by contrast, was fulfilling his duties under Justice Department regulations by drafting a report that was presumably meant for public consumption.
 Such reports, like special counsel Robert Mueller's 2019 one about President Donald Trump and Russia, often include unflattering narratives about people who were not charged with a crime.

 Justice Department regulations mandate that special counsels produce their reports, confidentially, to the attorney general.
-But they don't dictate what can and can't be included, said former Deputy Attorney General Rod Rosenstein, who appointed Mueller and was once Hur's boss.
+But they don't dictate what should be in those reports, said former Deputy Attorney General Rod Rosenstein, who appointed Mueller and was once Hur's boss.

 “The policy is about what you release to the public,” Rosenstein said in an email, adding that the authority to release the memo rested solely with Attorney General Merrick Garland.